 For the last 15 years, my primary passion in life outside of family and friendships has been Poker.
 Like many of you, I was a product of the first poker boom and was hooked after winning the first home poker tournament that I ever played.

 It wasn’t long before I had consistent success at the local Orlando home games and small buy-in tournaments in Las Vegas and Atlantic City.
-As my play matured, I became less of a tournament player and was drawn toward live-action cash games.
-That would be the shift from casual, recreational player to a consistent, part-time amateur player.
+As my play matured, I became less of a tournament player and was drawn toward cash games.
+That would be the shift from casual player to a part-time amateur player.

 From that point, I honed my craft as a part-time cash game player on nights and weekends.
 I played online too but it wasn’t the same.
 To me, Poker is more psychological than mathematical.
 The ability to see, hear and feel the game at a live table is poker in its purest form.